-1. Escaping the "Meal Deal" Trap
+1. Escaping the Meal Deal Trap

-The British office lunch culture is dominated by the "Meal Deal": a cold sandwich, a packet of crisps, and a sugary drink.
-While convenient, this combination is often low in protein, high in refined carbs, and leaves you crashing with "brain fog" by 3 PM.
+The British office lunch culture is dominated by the Meal Deal, a cold sandwich, a packet of crisps, and a sugary drink.
+While convenient, this combination is often low in protein and high in refined carbs, leaving you crashing with a significant afternoon dip in focus by 3 PM.

-The alternative is the "Pot Noodle" upgrade.
-We all love the convenience of pouring hot water into a pot, but we hate the additives, excessive salt, and lack of nutrition.
-By using Bone Broth Concentrate as your base, you can recreate the convenience of an instant noodle pot, but with the nutritional profile of a health food.
+The alternative is the Pot Noodle upgrade.
+We all love the convenience of pouring hot water into a pot, but we often want to avoid the additives and lack of nourishment found in processed versions.
+By using Bone Broth Concentrate as your base, you can recreate the convenience of an instant noodle pot, but with the nutritional profile of a premium health food.

-2. The "Al Desko" Jar Method
+2. The Al Desko Jar Method

 The Layering Technique:

-3. Just Add Water (The Kettle Hack)
+3. Just Add Water: The Kettle Hack

 5. Frequently Asked Questions